Itiviti/gradle-nunit-plugin/README.md

         nunitHome
         // mandatory - the assemblies containing the tests to be run testAssemblies
+        // optional - the output location of the nunit test report, default is 'build\nunit\reports' reportFolder = file('some/where/')
+        // optional - the file name of the nunit test report, default is 'TestResult.xml' reportFileName = 'foo.xml'
         // optional - if set, specifies the /trace argument of nunit-console verbosity
         // optional - defaults to FALSE and determines whether tests should run in x86 mode